wkumari/draft-wkumari-opsawg-sdi/README.md

    config_<serial_number>.cfg.
 This is all existing (often vendor proprietary) functionality.

-Kumari & Doyle            Expires July 20, 2019                 [Page 5]

-Internet-Draft                  template                    January 2019

    After retrieving the config file, Secure Device Install devices will attempt to decrypt the configuration file using its private key.
 If it is able to decrypt and validate the file it will install the configuration, and start using it.

-   [ Ed note: SDI will also allows additional functionality, like always storing the configs encrypted, having the device store its config encrypted in flash (so that e.g RMAing a routing engine will not leak config, etc.  I'm not describing this in detail because:

-   1. I want to keep this document simple and focused and, more importantly

-   2. I left converting this into ID format until the draft cut-off and have run out of time :-) ]

 4. Operator Role / Responsibilities

 4.1.
 Administrative

-   When purchasing a new device, the accounting department will need to get the serial number of the new device and communicate it to the operations group.
+   When purchasing a new device, the accounting department will need to get the unique device identifier (likely serial number) of the new device and communicate it to the operations group.

 4.2.
 Technical

-   The operator will contact the vendor's publication server, and download the certificate (by providing the serial number of the device).
+   The operator will contact the vendor's publication server, and download the certificate (by providing the unique device identifier of the device).
 They will then encrypt the initial configuration to that key, and place it on the TFTP server, named config_<SN>.enc.
    See Appendix B for examples.

 5. Future enhancements / Discussion